Charles A. Spencer's Trunnion Model Microscope c. 1855

 Of several microscopes made by Mr. Spencer, two or three only will be here noticed.
 His first-class or best instrument is mounted on trunnions, and embraces all the acknowledged improvements, in form and stage, whereby the greatest steadiness and freedom from tremor are secured.
 The price of this instrument with all the accessories and a full set of object-glasses will approach $350 (Fig, 426)

-This microscope, while unsigned, is an example of Spencer's Trunnion microscope.
-For a discussion of the life and work of Charles A. Spencer (1813-1881), America's first microscope maker, see Three American Microscope Builders published by the American Optical Company 1945.
+For an additionaL discussion of the life and work of Charles A. Spencer (1813-1881), America's first microscope maker, see Three American Microscope Builders published by the American Optical Company 1945.

-Home Page-Antique Microscopes Site Index
+Home-Antique Microscopes Site Index